MahdiehNejati/portfolio/_projects/001_ramp_wheelchair.md

 * No copy costs incurred when passing messages intraprocess
 * Dynamically loadable at runtime.
 * Point cloud does not get copied or serialized.
-* Provide separate namespaces such that nodelets act lik a separate node despite being in the same process.
+* Provide separate namespaces such that nodelets act like a separate node despite being in the same process.
 * Dynamically reconfigurable using

      ``` rosrun rqt_reconfigure rqt_reconfigure ```

-The last point is especially useful when tuning parameters in the image processing pipeline and significantly speeds up fine-tuning the algorithm.
+The last point is especially useful when tuning parameters in the image processing pipeline in that it significantly speeds up the fine-tuning the algorithm.

 The ramp detection algorithmic pipeline looks like this: